fluencelabs/aquavm/README.md

 (never)
 ```

-- marks subgraph as incomplete, useful for code generation
+- marks a subgraph as incomplete, useful for code generation

 #### null